Lemauga Lydia Sosene

 Lemauga Lydia Sosene (born 14 April 1965) is a New Zealand Labour Party politician.
-She has been a member of the Māngere-Ōtāhuhu local board since the October 2010 local elections and became a Member of Parliament in 2022, succeeding Louisa Wall.
+She was a member of the Māngere-Ōtāhuhu local board from the October 2010 local elections until her election to the New Zealand House of Representatives in May 2022.
+After completing the balance of Louisa Wall's term as a list MP, Sosene was elected as MP for Māngere at the 2023 general election.

 Personal life

 Sosene's parents both emigrated from Samoa to New Zealand in the 1950s.
 Her father was a founding minister of the Congregational Christian Church in Samoa (EFKS) in Ōtara.
 Sosene was born in South Auckland in 1965, where she grew up.
 At some point, her family lived in Henderson in West Auckland.
 Married to Afoataga Sosene, they live in Favona.

 Political career

 Local government

 Sosene joined the Labour Party in 2000.
 She was first elected to the Māngere-Ōtāhuhu local board in the 2010 local elections.
 She was re-elected in the 2013 local elections and 2016 local elections.
-The board elected her chair in 2013 and returned her to that position in 2016.
+The board elected her chair in 2013 and returned her to that position in 2016 and 2019.
 In her role as chair of the board, Sosene has spoken about the impact of overcrowded housing on Pasifika, and the benefit to Samoans in Auckland of a rise in the minimum wage.
 She supported the extension of Auckland light rail through the Māngere town centre.
+She resigned from the board in May 2022, following her election to Parliament.